TasneemZh/Ajax-Requests/README.md

 4. Or you run the project through the server (Recommended):

-    1. Install nodemon globally if you haven't installed it before to watch for changes:

-    `npm i -g nodemon`

-    2. Run the server by writing on the terminal:

-    `nodemon`

-    Notes:

-    - You can skip the above two steps if you don't want to change anything in the code, so use instead:

-    `node app.js`
+    1. Simply use `node app.js` to run the whole project and do the bundling besides fetching the image of the URL automatically (i.e., through the server).

+    Note: Using "nodemon" here is a bad choice since it watches for changes, and thus will keep resetting the server until it fails to load the content.

 ## Important Notes:

 - You won't see the icon image when displaying the URL content after clicking on its button since such processes don't take place on the client-side but the server-side.
 So, you may want to run the server at least once to download all the necessary resources before getting back to using the browser.

-- The moment you close the chrome, the flags will be reset.
+- If you opened the project via the browser, then keep into consideration that the moment you close the chrome, the flags will be reset.
 Meaning that you have to enable the file flag whenever you want to use the project.
 It is unsafe to use anyway, so this is for the best.

 ## Resources for Further Reading: